medvir/MinVar/rtd/index.md

   alignment of reads to different references and tables with mutations.
 The pdf report is created from the template `minvar/db/template.tex`.

+## Add a new reference to the sequence database

+MinVar looks for reference sequences in two files.
+Respectively, in

+- `src/minvar/db/organism/subtype_references.fasta` (for non-recombinant forms) and
+- `src/minvar/db/organism/recomb_references.fasta` (for recombinant forms),

+where `organism` is HIV or HCV.

 #### Citation

 MinVar has been introduced and validated in